Cerro de Pasco: The United States "colony"

-During the twentieth century, the United States contributed to railroad construction and Andean "progressive infrastructure", even as gilded U.S. companies superseded Spain as the dominant resource extractors in Cerro de Pasco.
+During the twentieth century, the United States contributed to railroad construction and Andean "progressive infrastructure" for all, even as gilded U.S. companies superseded Spain as the dominant resource extractors in Cerro de Pasco.
 The "American colony" that had emerged at the apex of the Andes, "the very roof of the world", garnered attention from an array of writers, including Frank G. Carpenter.
 His 1913 travel narrative of Cerro de Pasco, published in a number of popular periodicals the next year, brought the U.S. Andean community to life for U.S. reading publics.
 Almost two hundred miles from the Peruvian coastline, Carpenter had encountered an "American industrial center", a "foreign colony" sustained by "American money."
 Copper had captivated "American capitalists" and launched a Gilded Age investment frenzy in Cerro de Pasco.

 In 1877, James Ben Ali Haggin, Alfred W. McCune, George Hearst, and gamonles planters organized the "Cerro de Pasco Syndicate to explore the possibility of developing the deposits in the Peruvian Highlands."
 Fifteen years later, in 1902, James Ben Ali Haggen sponsored a dinner party in New York, which "assembled several of the wealthiest American magnates of the time...'[b]efore the evening was over [Haggin] had raised $10 million capital to begin a project which would dominate the economic and social life of central Peru for the next three-quarters of a century.'
 Haggin alone put up $3 million that evening, retaining a 34 percent interest."
 By 1913, a "syndicate of some of our richest men have bought the mines here", from Haggin, J. P. Morgan, and Henry Clay Frick to Phoebe Hearst and the Vanderbilt family.
 "Today the prosperity of Cerro de Pasco, indeed this whole mining region", Carpenter proclaimed, "is dependent on American capital."